MStokluska/Graphback-Tutorial/README.md

 ## Summary

 Graphback offers a lot of features out of the box.
 This easy to use, amazing, technology - helped me realize how powerful and life-changing software development can be.
 Writing an entire GraphQL server line by line which can be very time consuming, setting up subscriptions and using directives can take days or weeks to do!
 While Graphback can generate it for you within seconds!
-Imagine how powerful this tool can be in the world of Agile where developers are doing their best to provide a working prototype of an application as soon as possible, imagine the time saved that will come from typing `graphback generate` after populating your `typeDefs` instead of all the planning, coding and testing your back end.
+Imagine how powerful this tool can be in the world where developers are doing their best to provide a working prototype of an application as soon as possible, imagine the time saved that will come from typing `graphback generate` after populating your `typeDefs` instead of all the planning, coding and testing your back end.
+You will still need to implement your custom business logic yourself, but the core functionality will be provided saving you time from writing a lots of boilerplate.

 I hope that you have found this series of tutorials interesting and learned a few things about REST, GraphQL and Graphback.
 When I was exposed to these technologies for the first time, I had to rethink what I'm doing and reevaluate what I want to learn next in my journey to become a software developer!